BYUHPC/sci-comp-course/project/phase2.md

 ### Reading and Writing Binary in C++

-I highly recommend using [`binary_io.hpp`](https://github.com/BYUHPC/simple-cxx-binary-io), which I wrote specifically to alleviate the suffering of students who would otherwise have to use C++'s [terrible binary I/O](https://martincmartin.com/2015/02/02/writing-to-a-binary-stream-in-cc-harder-than-it-should-be/) without protection.
+I highly recommend using [`binary_io.hpp`](https://github.com/BYUHPC/simple-cxx-binary-io), which was specifically written to alleviate the suffering of students who would otherwise have to use C++'s [terrible binary I/O](https://martincmartin.com/2015/02/02/writing-to-a-binary-stream-in-cc-harder-than-it-should-be/) without protection.

 If you insist, though, you can read and write manually: